Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 RGk3Lz4rbrIh8XDjFrjJtWpErwrxTHk XMvXS5UTbQ1v6tE GhJyiffF6TTiNoRljbZO74g0ZbGqDY94SVwk7sxzN29GwCRSTiHeg4UCbay0FlmHt7Aug0Ow23q0a 1ghH6DbXXfgn4ZBFh6zbWwq6U

-You should always either update your internal links with a new link or use 301 redirects to help consolidate link equity into a relevant page.
+You should constantly update your internal links with a new link or use 301 redirects to help consolidate link equity into a relevant page.

 If you want to find these broken links, you can use Screaming Frog, Sitebulb, and Ahrefs to find them.

-Fixing broken internal links tie into my next suggestion, fixing internal redirects.
-Not that redirects are bad for your site’s SEO, but too many of them can cause some SEO-related issues like crawl delays and slow loading speed.
+Fixing broken internal links ties into my next suggestion, fixing internal redirects.
+Not that redirects are bad for your site’s SEO, but too many can cause SEO-related issues like crawl delays and slow loading speed.

 unparC LPibxif0yvZF66AHwTuwSkjmCFpJ 3hx0sEOpVjCpE9cm2FnO7LbMdyBCjfKQ0KUooKItB8skWxju0vIT eLOENDfj Xy9ctIcLim4edOY3bICEGrHcdRonEu9oiXiokljsgikSJVkBU2 Ec

-Not to mention that 301 redirects do not preserve 100% of link equity, so you’re better off replacing redirect links and broken links with a direct URL.
+Also, 301 redirects do not preserve 100% of link equity, so you’re better off replacing redirect and broken links with direct URLs.

-301 redirects work great as a temporary solution for internal links, but they shouldn’t be used as a permanent solution.
+301 redirects work great as a temporary solution for internal links but shouldn’t be used as a permanent solution.

-Screaming Frog works great as a tool to identify any pages on your website that are linking to 301 redirects.
+Screaming Frog identifies any pages on your website linking to 301 redirects.

 Once the redirect has no remaining internal links, you can kill the redirect and leave it as a 404.

-If the page has existing backlinks then you can leave the redirect as is.
+If the page has existing backlinks, you can leave the redirect as is.

 Redirect Loops

-A redirect loop is a result of creating an infinite loop redirect that makes your page inaccessible to both search engines and users.
+A redirect loop results from creating an infinite loop redirect that makes your page inaccessible to search engines and users.

-Redirect loops are very easy to fix, all you need to do is kill the redirect that’s causing this endless loop.
+Redirect loops are easy to fix; you only need to kill the redirect, causing this endless loop.

 Redirect Chains